Speech-Rule-Engine/speech-rule-engine/resources/doc/simons-project.md

 https://tex.stackexchange.com/questions/196574/a-notation-for-continued-fractions

 # Function composition vs implicit multiplication.

     * Work out the cases for implicit function compoistion.
     * Add some appropriate meaning element. (general?)
     * Get feedback loop if a function occurs in operation with other clearly non-functions (e.g., Clearspeak ).
 This would need a branch node lookup/comparison.

+# Improved removal of mrows:
+  * bracketing goes wrong in:
+  sre.NobleEnglishTest.prototype.testSample_38

+  * Mfenced stuff: some enrichment problems.
+  * Improved recognition of fences: What about empty vs not empty? sre.ClearspeakPart2Symbols.prototype.testVertLine003 is a good example.
+  *